 5. Work as a team

 Although I may tell my wife how wonderful she is, if I never listen to her or value and acknowledge her suggestions, my words will ring hollow.
-Individualism creates a feeling of worthlessness in the other person.
+Ignoring what the other person brings to the table creates a feeling of worthlessness in them.
 Seek your mate’s input in your decision-making.
 God brought you together because you complement one another.
 Work as a team, and you will not only make better decisions, you will communicate, “I value you.”
 You will also discover how often God will speak to you through your spouse.

 6. Provide security